Electric Scooter Accident Lawyers Nationwide

 Because these rental scooters are relatively new and are rapidly spreading around the country, many cities have yet to develop and effectively enforce rules to regulate their use and ensure the safety of scooter riders, motorists, and pedestrians.
 This means that accidents involving electric scooters have the potential to happen frequently, and the injuries sustained in these scooter accidents can be serious.

-If you or someone you know has been injured while riding an electric scooter, either due to scooter malfunction or another’s negligence, you may be entitled to seek compensation for your injuries.
+If you or someone you know has been injured while riding an electric scooter, either due to scooter malfunction or another’s negligence, you may be entitled to seek accident compensation for your injuries.
 Call our electric scooter accident attorneys at Zinda Law Group for a 100% free consultation, and pay nothing unless we win your case – that’s our No Fee Guarantee.

 Types of Electric Scooters